 To assess the energy, demand, and energy cost impacts, the Statewide CASE Team compared current design practices to design practices that will comply with the proposed requirements.
 There is an existing Title 24, Part 6 Standard that covers QII, and applies to both new construction and additions where energy compliance is demonstrated for the "addition alone" (§150.2(a)2A).
 Existing conditions assume a building minimally complies with the 2016 Title 24, Part 6 Standards.
-The 2016 Title 24 Part http://www.energystar.gov/index.cfm?fuseaction=new_homes_partners.showStateResults&s_code=CA.
+The 2016 Title 24, Part 6 Prescriptive Standards do not require QII verification, therefore the baseline condition is a building without QII.
+See Section 5.1 for further details on the simulation assumptions.